04.08.2019 Meeting Info.

-Comments regarding the Key Vista Shoreline Stabilization Project can be submitted to the Project Manager, Curtis Franklin, at firstname.lastname@example.org Opens a New Window. .
+The comment period for the Key Vista Shoreline Stabilization Project is now closed.
+Comments were collected from April 8, 2019 until June 5, 2019.
+Multiple comments in favor of the project were received.
+Questions regarding the project can be submitted to the Project Manager, Curtis Franklin, at firstname.lastname@example.org Opens a New Window. .

 On July 6, 2012 the President signed into law the RESTORE Act which directs 80 percent of the fines levied against BP to be redirected back to the Gulf States.
 A portion of those fines will be given directly to Pasco County as part of the effort to restore the Gulf of Mexico’s environment and economy.
 By investing the fines owed by BP and the other parties responsible for the Gulf oil spill into the Gulf region, we can start to heal the economies, the environment and the communities that depend on a healthy Gulf.

 The Federal Law, known as the RESTORE Act, created a specific funding allocation Opens a New Window. to the affected states and in particular, a specific designation to the counties effected in Florida.
 Pasco County Board of County Commissioners formed a local citizen’s advisory board, the Pasco County RESTORE Act Advisory Committee in March of 2013.
 The committee is chaired by District 5 County Commissioner Jack Marino.
 The mission of our local council is to provide a community based frame-work of key stakeholders in the creation of the funding priorities and vision for Pasco County.
 The committee typically meets the first Thursday evening of every month in the BCC Board room.